-6.15.3 Background Variability
+6.16.3 Background Variability

 In general, the background counting rates are stable during an observation.
-Furthermore, the spectral shape of the non-X-ray background has been remarkably constant during 2000-2005 for both BI and FI chips, even though the overall background rate showed secular changes by 20-30%.
+Furthermore, the spectral shape of the non-X-ray background has been remarkably constant during 2000-2007 for FI and, to a lower accuracy, for BI chips, even though the overall background rate showed secular changes by a factor of 1.5.
+(For chip S3, the shape has been constant during 2000-2005, but a small change is being observed since late 2005.)
 When the quiescent background spectra from different observations are normalized to the same rate in the 10-12 keV interval, they match each other to within +-3% across the whole Chandra energy band.
 To be able to perform this normalization, the proposer should not set the onboard upper energy cutoff below 13 keV when planning the observation.

 Occasionally, however, there are large variations (flares), as illustrated in Figure 6.25.
 Figure 6.26 shows the frequency of such variations when compared to the quiescent background.
 An average fraction of the exposure affected by flares above the filtering threshold used for the blank-sky background datasets (a factor of 1.2 above the nominal rate) was about 6% for FI chips and up to 1/3 for BI chips during the first few years of the mission.
-This fraction has declined with time, and is practically zero at present (2006).
+This fraction has declined with time, and is practically zero at present (2007).
 We do not know if/when the flares will return.
 Thus, given that the quiescent background in FI chips is also lower than that in S3, background-critical observations may best be done with ACIS-I.